Cancer and Your Finances

 People accessing super early because of a terminal illness might also be able to claim on their super’s life insurance.
 Before you decide to access your super early, find out whether doing so would affect your insurance entitlements.

-You also need to check the qualifying time frame – superannuation law allows people to withdraw all their super if their life expectancy is two years or less, but many life insurance policies allow payouts only when life expectancy is one year or less.
+You will need to check the qualifying time frame – superannuation law allows people to withdraw all their super if their life expectancy is 2 years or less, but many life insurance policies allow payouts only when life expectancy is one year or less.
+To find out more about your super, talk to your super fund or a financial adviser.

 Workers compensation